Ericsson/ered/README.md

 * `{batch_size, non_neg_integer()}`

-  If commands are queued up in the process message queue this is the max amount of messages that will be received and sent in one call
+  If commands are queued up in the process message queue, this is the maximum number of messages that will be received and sent in one call.

 * `{tcp_options, [gen_tcp:connect_option()]}`

-  Options passed to gen_tcp:connect
+  Options passed to `gen_tcp:connect/4`.

 * `{tls_options, [ssl:tls_client_option()]}`

-  Options passed to ssl:connect.
-If this config parameter is present tls will be used instead of tcp
+  Options passed to `ssl:connect/3`.
+If this config parameter is present TLS will be used.

 * `{push_cb, push_cb()}`

-  Callback for push notifications
+  Callback for push notifications.

 * `{response_timeout, non_neg_integer()}`

-  Timeout when waiting for a response from Redis, in milliseconds
+  Timeout when waiting for a response from Redis, in milliseconds.

 Redis to Erlang Term Representation
 -----------------------------------